NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

           "publisher": "example"                    // Publisher that you're using for the server.
         },
         "name": "BELABOX cloud",                    // Name you want to give you server which will be shown in chat when you do !bitrate
-        "priority": 0,                              // Priorty you want NOALBS to see this server in, 0 behing the highest.
+        "priority": 0,                              // Priority you want NOALBS to see this server in, 0 behing the highest.
+        "overrideScenes": null,                     // Optional field to override the default scenes.
+        "dependsOn": null,                          // Optional field explained here: https://github.com/715209/nginx-obs-automatic-low-bitrate-switching#depends-on
         "enabled": true                             // Enable or Disable the server, this allows you to have mutiple servers saved, then pick and choose which ones you want enabled.
       }
     ]